-We are watching the funders' grantmaking activities in the area of college readiness, and this section of Inside Philanthropy will point you to some of the top foundations and program officers working in this area.
-Please share any news, updates, and insights that you have, and take time to rate the funders and program officers with which you have worked.
+We are watching the funders' grantmaking activities in the area of college readiness, and this section of Inside Philanthropy will point you to some of the top foundations working in this area.
+All the profiles below are updated regularly.
+Only paid subscribers can access these resources.
+(Subscribe here.)

 The Angell Foundation supports initiatives in California and New England that aim to help low-income, at-risk young people and adults improve their lives, and college readiness is part of that focus.
 Proposals and LOIs are accepted by invitation only, but the foundation does encourage new organizations to get in touch.